srobo/kitbook/Kit Packing.md

 After the tracked parts have been moved in the Inventory the box contents should be verified and checked off on a check list.
 Ideally this task would be performed by a different person to the one who filled it and the one who moved it in the Inventory - to reduce the likelihood of systematic errors.
 Once the check list is complete it must be left in the box.

 ## JIFFY

+A checked kit (one that has a completed check list in it) is ready to have its parts safely wrapped for transport.
+This is done by putting the vulnerable parts of the kit into Jiffy bags.
+There are two sizes of Jiffy bags: small brown ones and large white ones.
+Place the following parts into the specified bags and do NOT seal them.
+Place the filled bags back into the box.

+ * Small brown: 2x motor boards, 1x ruggeduino
+ * Small brown: 1x power board, 1x servo board, 2x WiFi dongles, 1x USB stick
+ * Small brown: 2x USB hubs, 1x Odroid
+ * Large white: 1x tablet
+ * Large white: 1x battery charger
+ * Large white: 1x battery charger PSU, 1x webcam, 1x tablet charger

 ## PACK

 ## PALLET